 " If you register as a member of a minor political party or as a nonpartisan (no party affiliation), you will only be eligible to vote for nonpartisan offices and questions that are applicable to your precinct, (i.e., you cannot vote for partisan offices, in state/county primary elections).

-General Elections: (First Tuesday after first Monday)
+General Elections: (First Tuesday after the First Monday in November)